chisomruth/UNN_MTH-337-Project/README.md

 - Python 3.8+
 - TensorFlow 2.10+
-- GPU recommended (but not required)
+- GPU recommended (but not required).

 ## Troubleshooting